CoorayNTL/TasteScape-web_app/README.md

 # Problem identified

- Discovering quality restaurants is challenging during travel and outings., Existing platforms lack crucial features, like age of the restaurant, dish reviews, and cuisine preferences. , Need for a unique solution to optimize dining experiences.!
+ Discovering quality restaurants is challenging during travel and outings.<be>
+ Existing platforms lack crucial features, like age of the restaurant, dish reviews, and cuisine preferences. <be>
+ Need for a unique solution to optimize dining experiences.!